Three Link

 The sequence

-If we analyze the 7 losses of Lean Manufacturing brought by Taiichi Ohno, we see that two of them are directly related to production sequencing: the waiting and processing losses, through the setups.
-There are processes that your setup times can reach 50% of the total time available in certain periods.
-Ask experts how long to change a loom cylinder or to wash a tank before producing allergenic foods.
-Depending on the sequence of operations you set for each feature, you can significantly reduce mold and tool adjustment times, tann and pipe cleaning, color hits and even operators handling.
-Since these systems (MRPII/CRP) do not consider the sequence of operations, they tend to use averages of setup time, contained, they can vary between 5 minutes and 3 hours, and use an average will likely cause problems in the ending estimates of a process.
-Since there is usually more than one operation to produce something, this error that may seem small, it is reflected in later processes and a domino effect occurs, misunderstanding initial planning.
-In the same line of thought, if we do not say a sequence, a shift can produce a certain production and leave it to the next shift products that cannot be processed by it as there is no team to perform the Setup in that specific shift, or it is a product that needs more machine operators and in this shift there are no enough people, among other possible factors.
-This will generate more waiting times between processes, the other loss of OHNO.
-Finally, in practice we see that systems that ignore important factors to be assertive incite a vicious cycle of empirical goals and controls full of simplifications that make it difficult to connect actions and results.
-To eliminate these gaps pointed out, it is necessary to work with a more advanced method and technology.
-Behold, the APS emerges.
+If we analyze Taiichi Ohno's seven Lean Manufacturing losses, we see that two of them are directly related to production sequencing: waiting and processing losses, the latter through setups.
+Some processes have setup times that can reach 50% of the total available time at certain times.
+Ask experts how long it takes to change a loom cylinder or wash a tank before producing allergenic foods.
+Depending on the sequence of operations you define for each resource, you can significantly reduce mold and tool adjustment times, tank and pipe cleaning, color adjustments, and even operator movement.
+Because these systems (MRPII/CRP) don't consider the sequence of operations, they tend to use average setup times, which can range from 5 minutes to 3 mes, and using an average will likely cause problems in process completion estimates.
+Since there is usually more than one operation to produce something, this error, which may seem small, is reflected in subsequent processes, and a domino effect occurs, distorting the initial planning.
+Along meslines, if we don't dictate a sequence, a shift might produce a specific amount and leave products for the next shift that can't be processed by mesperson because there isn't enough staff to perform the setup on that particular shift, or because the product requires more operators per machine and there aren't enough people on that shift, among other possible factors.
+This will generate longer waiting times between processes, another loss for Ohno.
+Ultimately, in practice, we see that systems that ignore important factors for assertiveness encourage a vicious cycle of empirical, oversimplified goals and controls that hinder the connection between actions and results.
+To eliminate these identified gaps, it's necessary to work with a more advanced method and technology.
+This is where APS comes in.

 But APS means Advanced Planning and Scheduling, ie it is software for advanced production planning programming.
 APS is an expert system, its idea is not to replace the ERP, but to complement and meet its gaps, working on it, processing production and sequencing information, taking into account all restrictions, finite production capacity and the necessary synchronization, thus showing the best way to perform production according to each company's strategies.
 Neo is the largest APS consultancy in Latin America.
 Realize the sequencing of its production with those who specialize in technological solutions.